gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Before rekeying the group, the Group Manager MUST check if the new Gid to be distributed coincides with the Birth Gid of any of the current group members (see {{ssec-join-resp}}).

 * If any of such "elder members" is found in the group, the Group Manager MUST evict them from the group.
 That is, the Group Manager MUST terminate their membership and MUST rekey the group in such a way that the new keying material is not provided to those evicted elder members.
-This also includes adding their relinquished Sender IDs to the most recent set of stale Sender IDs, in the collection associated to the group (see {{sssec-stale-sender-ids}}), before rekeying the group.
+This also includes adding their relinquished Sender IDs to the most recent set of stale Sender IDs, in the collection associated with the group (see {{sssec-stale-sender-ids}}), before rekeying the group.

    Until a further following group rekeying, the Group Manager MUST store the list of those latest-evicted elder members.
 If any of those nodes re-joins the group before a further following group rekeying occurs, the Group Manager MUST NOT rekey the group upon their re-joining.
 When one of those nodes re-joins the group, the Group Manager can rely, e.g., on the ongoing secure communication association to recognize the node as included in the stored list.